aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `append`

-Empty and destroy the other vector, and push each of the Ts in the other vector onto the lhs vector in the same order as they occurred in other.
-Disclaimer: This function may be costly.
+Empty and destroy the other vector, and push each of the Ts in the other vector onto the lhs vector in the<br/> same order as they occurred in other.<br/> Disclaimer: This function may be costly.
 Use it at your own discretion.

 <pre><code>public fun append&lt;T: store&gt;(lhs: &amp;mut smart_vector::SmartVector&lt;T&gt;, other: smart_vector::SmartVector&lt;T&gt;)<br/></code></pre>